You want to have children someday – great. But, can you?

-As for Legacy: this company is VERY focused on helping their customers.
+As for Legacy: this company is very focused on helping their customers.
 Their lower priced tier ($195) is comparable to Dadi’s.
-And while it doesn’t come with a cool video of your swimmers, their fertility report and analyses truly are unmatched.
+And while it doesn’t come with a cool video of your swimmers, their fertility report and analyses are very intuitive and actionable.
 The mere fact that they offer DNA fragmentation really does show how comprehensive, thorough, and forward-thinking they are.

-You may also like to know that Legacy runs their own CLIA certified labs and offers multi-geographic storage, meaning if disaster were to strike one of their labs, you can rest assured you have other vials stored around the world.
+You may also like to know that Legacy has their own CLIA certified labs and offers multi-geographic storage, meaning if disaster were to strike one of their labs, you can rest assured you have other vials stored around the world.
 That, combined with their team of Urologists, Registered Nurses, and Fertility Specialists should help paint the picture of just how focused these guys are on male fertility.
-They’re bonafide fertility experts who are seeking to make your fertility journey as easy, transparent, and successful as possible.

-For the couple or individual who wants to make sure they’re getting the best quality and are comfortable paying a little extra premium for more 1:1 consultation throughout their fertility test journey, Legacy is the one for you. it’s clear that they are built for one thing and one thing only – to make this entire experience pleasurable for men and couples alike.
+For the couple or individual who wants to make sure they’re getting the best quality and are comfortable paying a little extra premium for more 1:1 consultation throughout their fertility test journey, Legacy is likely the one for you.
+It’s clear that they are built for one thing and one thing only – to make this entire experience pleasurable for men and couples alike.
 Their higher priced offerings may seem like a lot to some, but when it comes to your fertility and planning a family, it may be a premium worth paying.
 Your kids will probably agree.